Important Service Update

 Dear Clients, guests, community partners and friends,

-To limit exposure to COVID 19 as of April 1 some services/staff will be working from home.
+To limit exposure to COVID 19 as of April 1 some services/staff are working from home.
 This means that services and supports will be delivered via telephone and email and staff will do there best to accommodate your needs and requests.
-We will update the community with the phone numbers as we set our staff up to work remotely.

 SEIA appreciates your patience and understanding as we make these changes.

-As of March 31, 2020 our temporary shelter located at St. Peters Parish will be closing for the year as scheduled.
+As of March 31, 2020 our temporary shelter located at St. Peters Parish was closed for the year as scheduled.

 Executive Director, SEIA